hamzaahmed987/100-Days-Challenge-of-typescript-Learning/day62/typescript-setup.md

 ## Setup

+## **Grab the Tools:**

 1. **Install Git:**
-    - Download Git from the official website: [Git Downloads](https://git-scm.com/downloads).
+    - Head to the official website: [Git Downloads](https://git-scm.com/downloads).
-    - Follow the installation instructions for your specific operating system.
+    - Download the installer for your operating system.
+Follow the instructions to get it set up..
 2. **Install Visual Studio Code (VSCode):**
-    - Download Visual Studio Code from the official website: [VSCode Downloads](https://code.visualstudio.com/download).
+    - Download the editor from the official website: [VSCode Downloads](https://code.visualstudio.com/download).
     - Follow the installation instructions for your specific operating system.
 3. **Install Node.js:**
-    - Download Node.js from the official website: [Node.js Downloads](https://nodejs.org/).
+    - Swing by the official download page: [Node.js Downloads](https://nodejs.org/).
     - Choose the LTS (Long-Term Support) version for stability or the Current version for the latest features.
     - Follow the installation instructions for your specific operating system.
 4. **Verify Node.js Installation (Optional):**